CARL ORFF’S

 Cape Fear Chorale believes in the transformative power of music.
 We celebrate the expressive capacity of the human voice and the ability of choral music to heal, unite, and inspire our community.
 We are committed to building our community through exceptional choral artistry and by creating meaningful, educational, and inclusive musical experiences.

-The UNCW Chamber Singers and University Chorale are the two academic choral ensembles at UNCW, consisting of singers from disciplines across campus.
-In November 2023, the UNCW Chamber Singers were honored to perform at the North Carolina Music Educators Association Conference in Winston-Salem.
-Other recent highlights include performances of major works such as the Handel's Messiah, the Duruflé Requiem, Benjamin Britten’s Rejoice in the Lamb, and the Mozart “Credo” Mass, folk music from the Balkan and Caucasus regions, and the commission and premiere of Hilary Purrington’s a cappella choral work, Look out for squalls.
+The UNCW Chamber Singers are UNCW's premier choral ensemble, consisting of music majors as well as students from numerous majors across the university.
+The Chamber Singers present a wide variety of repertoire, ranging from Renaissance motets and madrigals, masterworks of the choral-orchestral literature, music of living composers, and music from folk traditions around the world.
+They have been honored to perform at the 2025 North Carolina ACDA conference in Charlotte and the 2023 North Carolina Music Educators Association Conference in Winston Salem.
+Other recent highlights include performances of major works such as the Handel's Messiah, the Duruflé Requiem, Benjamin Britten’s Rejoice in the Lamb, and the Mozart “Credo” Mass, a collaboration with organist Dr. Brendan Conner on English and European cathedral music, folk music from the Balkan and Caucasus regions, and the commission and premiere of Hilary Purrington’s a cappella choral work, Look out for squalls.
 In March 2022, UNCW choirs established the High School Choir Invitational, now an annual tradition, showcasing high school choirs from the Cape Fear region and beyond.
-The UNCW choirs are open to all students at UNCW.
 Since 2019, the UNCW Choirs have been under the direction of Dr. Aaron Peisner.